 - Bone scans — A radioactive agent is injected into the body and followed on a camera.
 This test can determine if prostate cancer has spread to other areas in the body.

-Depending on age and the severity of the illness, sometimes physicians prescribe “active surveillance” since most prostate cancer grows very slowly.
+- Active Surveillance — Depending on age and the severity of the illness, sometimes physicians recommend a ‘wait and see’ approach since most prostate cancer grows very slowly.
+We treat the cancer only when there are signs of aggressive growth.

 Surgeons work closely with Emerson’s expert anesthesiologists, who provide clinical anesthesia services for patients.
 Available at the hospital 24 hours a day, anesthesiologists also consult on pain management for those with chronic pain.